What is a Head of Marketing?

 Where To Find A Head Of Marketing

-Start by asking friends, coworkers, and networks about marketers who may be interested in the role.
-Referred hires may be five times more effective than non-organic hires.
-These candidates cost less to hire, stay longer at their companies, and are more satisfied in their roles.
+Note that referred hires can be five times more effective than non-organic hires.
+They also cost less to hire, stay longer at their companies, and are more satisfied in their roles.

 How To Interview Candidates